learningequality/curriculum-scanner/README.md

 ```

 #### find_regex_matches
-If you would like to find where a regex appears across the pages, you can use the `scanner.find_text_matches(text)` method.
+If you would like to find where a regex appears across the pages, you can use the `scanner.find_regex_matches(regex)` method.

 ```
 	matches = scanner.find_text_matches(r'\d+\.\d+\.\d+\.')